vaishnavipujari3710/Bella-Vista-Project/README.md

 ⚙️ How to Run

-Download or clone the repository
+1.Download or clone the repository
-Open the project folder
+2.Open the project folder
-Open index.html in any browser
+3.Open index.html in any browser

 🌐 Live Demo